Unslashed/unslashed-governance/README.md

 ## Introduction:

-This repo contains the source for the Unslashed Finande Governance Token (USF) based on the COMP token as well as the Unslashed Finance DAO based on the Compound DAO.
+This repo contains the source for the Unslashed Finance Governance Token (USF) based on the COMP token as well as the Unslashed Finance DAO based on the Compound DAO.

 ## How to deploy: